Planning Your First Disney Vacation

 One of the biggest deciding factors when planning a Disneyland trip is what type of ticket to purchase and for how many days.
 Read more about what you need to know about Disneyland tickets, including where to buy cheap Disneyland tickets.

+Disneyland ticket prices increase each year – which is a good reason to purchase as soon as you can.
 The Disneyland Resort offers two theme Parks – Disneyland and Disney California Adventure park.
 Are you going to stay in one Park for the entire day?
 Or will you purchase a Park Hopper that allows you access to both Parks on the same day?

 Should You Pay More for Disneyland MaxPass?